Fall 2021 Registration Recommendations

 You should sign up for CSCI 245, Programming Language Paradigms.
 You can also consider signing up for CSCI 255, Introduction to Algorithms & Discrete Structures.
 Some students have found it difficult to complete both of these courses concurrently, while others have been successful doing so.
 You should talk with your advisor or any computer science faculty member who knows you to help you decide what's best for you.

-You can also pair CSCI 112, Exploring Computer Science,with CSCI 235.
+You can also pair CSCI 112, Exploring Computer Science (offered both semesters for 2021-22, 2nd half in the fall, 1st half in the spring) with CSCI 235.

 - CSCI 245

 You should take CSCI 255, Introduction to Algorithms & Discrete Structures.
 You can also sign up for CSCI 112, Exploring Computer Science if you have not yet had that course.

 You can consider taking one of the 300-level courses (CSCI 336, Computer & Network Security, and CSCI 392, Database Systems) in addition to 255, but you might find this challenging.
 Talk with your academic advisor or a computer science faculty member who knows you to decide if this would be a good idea for you.
 If you plan to graduate in before Fall 2023, you will need to take them in Fall 2021 since they are every other year courses.

 If you haven't yet completed CSCI 112, Exploring Computer Science, you must do so before completing any of the 300-level courses.

 - Students planning to graduate during the 2021–22 academic year

 - You must sign up for CSCI 481, Senior Project Seminar I. You will also be required to take CSCI 482, Senior Project Seminar II.

 In addition to our regularly scheduled classes, CSCI 295-01, Programming the Raspberry Pi with Python, will be offered.
 Contact Dr. Jipping (firstname.lastname@example.org) if you have any questions about this course.